-1352.
-Crib safety.

-1353.
-Information concerning protection from fire.

-§ 1351.
-Recreational campground heater safety.

-- (a) General requirements. -- The owner or operator of a recreational campground where cabins or trailers are heated by stoves, gas burners or any other heating devices, except electrical appliances, radiators and electric water heaters, shall install adequate chimneys or other vents or outlets for escape of carbon monoxide gas and other harmful or injurious gases generated by the heating devices. - (b) Penalty.--Upon conviction in a summary proceeding, a person who violates this section shall be sentenced to pay a fine of not less than \$10 or more than \$25, or to imprisonment for a term of not more than 30 days, or both, in the discretion of the court.

-- 2020 Amendment.
-Act 33 amended the section heading and subsec. (a). - § 1352.
-Crib safety. - (a) Unsafe crib prohibition. -- No hotel, motel or similar transient lodging facility shall offer or provide for use or otherwise place in the stream of commerce a full-size or non-full-size crib that is unsafe for an infant using the crib because it does not conform to section 3(c)(1), (2) or (3) of the act of June 22, 2000 (P.L.339, No.39), known as the Infant Crib Safety Act, or because it has a dangerous feature or characteristic under section 3(d) of the Infant Crib Safety Act.

-(b) Penalty.--A hotel, motel or similar transient lodging facility that willfully and knowingly violates subsection (a) commits a summary offense which, upon conviction, shall be punishable by a fine of not more than \$1,000.
+- 1351.
+Tourist camp heater safety. - 1352.
+Crib safety. - 1353.
+Information concerning protection from fire. - § 1351.
+Tourist camp heater safety. - (a) General requirements.--The owner or operator of a tourist camp where cabins or trailers are heated by stoves, gas burners or any other heating devices, except electrical appliances, radiators and electric water heaters, shall install adequate chimneys or other vents or outlets for escape of carbon monoxide gas and other harmful or injurious gases generated by the heating devices. - (b) Penalty.--Upon conviction in a summary proceeding, a person who violates this section shall be sentenced to pay a fine of not less than \$10 or more than \$25, or to imprisonment for a term of not more than 30 days, or both, in the discretion of the court. - § 1352.
+Crib safety. - (a) Unsafe crib prohibition.-No hotel, motel or similar transient lodging facility shall offer or provide for use or otherwise place in the stream of commerce a full-size or non-full-size crib that is unsafe for an infant using the crib because it does not conform to section 3(c)(1), (2) or (3) of the act of June 22, 2000 (P.L.339, No.39), known as the Infant Crib Safety Act, or because it has a dangerous feature or characteristic under section 3(d) of the Infant Crib Safety Act. - (b) Penalty.--A hotel, motel or similar transient lodging facility that willfully and knowingly violates subsection (a) commits a summary offense which, upon conviction, shall be punishable by a fine of not more than \$1,000. - § 1353.

-§ 1353.
 Information concerning protection from fire.